 During periods of high loads, expect a delay in the display of instance activity data.
 This is because the data in the log file may not be available.
 The logging action in orchestrated integrations may take some time to write the data into the log file.
 The amount of time it takes to write the data to the log file is based on the size of the load.

-The supported size of the activity stream of an integration is restricted to less than 10 MB.
-If the activity stream is greater than 10 MB, only 200 records can be viewed.
+The supported total size of the activity stream is restricted to less than 100 MB.

 - From the View menu, select Activity